List of states with nuclear weapons: Statistics and force configuration

 The following is a list of states that have acknowledged the possession of nuclear weapons or are presumed to possess them, the approximate number of warheads under their control, and the year they tested their first weapon and their force configuration.
 This list is informally known in global politics as the "Nuclear Club".
 With the exception of Russia and the United States (which have subjected their nuclear forces to independent verification under various treaties) these figures are estimates, in some cases quite unreliable estimates.
 In particular, under the Strategic Offensive Reductions Treaty thousands of Russian and US nuclear warheads are inactive in stockpiles awaiting processing.
 The fissile material contained in the warheads can then be recycled for use in nuclear reactors.

-From a high of 70,300 active weapons in 1986, As of 2024 there are approximately 3,880 active nuclear warheads and 12,119 total nuclear warheads in the world.
+From a high of 70,300 active weapons in 1986, As of 2026 there are approximately 3,912 active nuclear warheads and 12,187 total nuclear warheads in the world.
 Many of the decommissioned weapons were simply stored or partially dismantled, not destroyed.

-Additionally, since the dawn of the Atomic Age, the delivery methods of most states with nuclear weapons have evolved—with four acquiring a nuclear triad, while others have consolidated away from land and air deterrents to submarine-based forces.
+Additionally, since the dawn of the Atomic Age, the delivery methods of most states with nuclear weapons have evolved—with five acquiring a nuclear triad, while others have consolidated away from land and air deterrents to submarine-based forces.